 The other side of the story: do we still live in vulnerability disclosure dark ages

-About a month ago, wired magazine published an article on bug bounties and vulnerability disclosure.
+Recently, wired magazine published an article on bug bounties and vulnerability disclosure.
 This article remains on my mind and I think it is worth reflecting on my perspective on the topic, from the perspective of someone who manages the topic on behalf of a company in the industry.

 Undeniably, the article holds some truth.
 It is true that many companies still treat security as an afterthought.
 It is true that some companies is very difficult, if at all, to report a security vulnerability without public disclosure.
 However, let’s not discount the growing number of companies who practice responsible disclosure and are active in working with security researchers.

 The reality is security does not sell.
 Customers will pay for technology innovations, trendy UI, good UX, but expect security as a given.
 Therefore, it is not difficult to hear my peers discuss how security is lacking investment in a company, and often receives the worst blame when things went south.

 Most recently, we have reviewed our vulnerability disclosure practice.
 Our goal is to look for ways to accelerate patch delivery to our customers.
 It is a very delicate topic to define what is an appropriate goal/KPI to follow.
 One benchmark can be to adopt Google Project Zero 90-days default for a fix; nevertheless even Google recognizes such practice may do more harm than help to security.
 Its recently revised policy would be more appropriate to match the reality, and in my opinion is a step forward towards the right direction.